sagemathinc/cocalc-doc/source/sagews.rst

      *looking at a Sage Worksheet with TimeTravel*

-.. index:: Backups; Sage worksheet
+.. index:: Backups; Sage worksheets

 Backups (snapshots)
 --------------------